MichaelSX/android_device_lenovo_lifetab_s9512/README.md

 ---------------
 Reffering to the [CyanogenMod Porting Tutorial](https://wiki.cyanogenmod.org/w/Doc:_porting_intro).

-Get your locale Manifest like this:´
+Get your locale Manifest like this:Â´

 	<?xml version="1.0" encoding="UTF-8"?>
 	<manifest>